rolyatmax/redux-resource-manager/README.md

 ## FIXMEs

-* `store.get` used within render cycle (create `connect`-like function that accepts a function the user writes that gets passed the reducer's state and `store.get`)
+* the entire store gets passed to components
+* the store must be explicitly passed to `connectResourceManager`
 * Components have to know about the cache structure (e.g. `users.result`)

 ## Scripts